Processor design: Embedded processor economics

 The embedded CPU family with the largest number of total units shipped is the 8051, averaging nearly a billion units per year.
 The 8051 is widely used because it is very inexpensive.
 The design time is now roughly zero, because it is widely available as commercial intellectual property.
 It is now often embedded as a small part of a larger system on a chip.
 The silicon cost of an 8051 is now as low as US$0.001, because some implementations use as few as 2,200 logic gates and take 0.4730 square millimeters of silicon.

-As of 2009, more CPUs are produced using the ARM architecture family instruction sets than any other 32-bit instruction set.

-The ARM architecture and the first ARM chip were designed in about one and a half years and 5 human years of work time.
+ARM architecture dominates embedded and mobile processor shipments globally.
+As of 2024, ARM-based processors account for the majority of all processor units shipped annually, driven by widespread adoption in smartphones, IoT devices, and microcontrollers.
+The original ARM architecture and first ARM chip were designed in approximately one and a half years with 5 human-years of effort.

 The 32-bit Parallax Propeller microcontroller architecture and the first chip were designed by two people in about 10 human years of work time.

 The 8-bit AVR architecture and first AVR microcontroller was conceived and designed by two students at the Norwegian Institute of Technology.

 The 8-bit 6502 architecture and the first MOS Technology 6502 chip were designed in 13 months by a group of about 9 people.

 Research and educational CPU design

 The 32-bit Berkeley RISC I and RISC II processors were mostly designed by a series of students as part of a four quarter sequence of graduate courses.

 This design became the basis of the commercial SPARC processor design.

 For about a decade, every student taking the 6.004 class at MIT was part of a team—each team had one semester to design and build a simple 8 bit CPU out of 7400 series integrated circuits.

 One team of 4 students designed and built a simple 32 bit CPU during that semester.

 Some undergraduate courses require a team of 2 to 5 students to design, implement, and test a simple CPU in a FPGA in a single 15-week semester.

-The MultiTitan CPU was designed with 2.5 man years of effort, which was considered "relatively little design effort" at the time.
+The MultiTitan CPU was designed with 2.5 human years of effort, which was considered "relatively little design effort" at the time.

 24 people contributed to the 3.5 year MultiTitan research project, which included designing and building a prototype CPU.